Truck mix Truck Tralier Truck Truck Truck JCB

 What is a Manhole?

-Essentially, it’s a vertical access point to an underground utility network, such as a sewer or stormwater system.
+Essentially, it’s a vertical access point to an underground utility network, such as a sewer, storm drains, and electrical systems, allowing maintenance workers to inspect, repair and maintain this critical service.
 Manholes are typically cylindrical, and they can range in size from small enough for a single person to access to large enough for vehicles or equipment to enter.

 It is defined as the masonry or R.C.C chambers, constructed at suitable intervals along the sewer lines, for providing access to them (Garg. p131).